jphalip/ticlib/README.md

 ## 0.2.3 (March 22, 2025)

-- Added a `.pyi` document for IDE/editor autocompletion and more convenient documentation references.
+- Added a `.pyi` file for IDE/editor autocompletion and convenient documentation references.

 ## 0.2.2 (May 14, 2021)